papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

 .. important:: Bilateral Weighting Implementation Details

    * The center pixel always receives a weight of 1.0 (maximum similarity to itself)
-   * All other pixels use the Dice similarity metric to determine their contribution
+   * The Dice similarity metric determines each pixel's contribution based on color and intensity similarity to the center pixel
    * Weights are normalized by dividing by the sum of all weights (WSum)
    * The normalized weights are applied to the spatial and temporal gradients before accumulating
    * This approach gives more influence to pixels that are similar to the center pixel in both color and intensity